Leominster High School: History

 The original site for Leominster High School was located at the Carter Building.
 Located on West Street in Leominster, this building served as the public high school from 1909 to 1963.
-It later served as a junior high school, and is currently vacant.
+It later served as a junior high school and is currently vacant.
 The current location of Leominster High School, located at 122 Granite Street, was opened in the fall of 1963.
 It has since undergone major renovations, both in 1977 and 1990.

-In 2018 Leominster High School, as well as all of Leominster Public Schools were subject to a major computer privacy breach, leading to student data being held hostage.
-In order to return the data, a $10,000 ransom was paid by the City of Leominster.
+Inside Leominster High School is the Aldrich V. Cousins Auditorium, named after a former educator who served the school for 32 years, 21 years as a teacher and 11 as principal.
+The auditorium was dedicated to Mr. Cousins in August 2000.
+Mr. Cousins began his teaching career at Leominster High School in 1947.
+He became the school's principal in 1968 and served in that position until his retirement in 1979.
+The auditorium is home to the Leominster High School Theatre Company, which produces four main stage productions per year.

 General information

 Leominster High School comprises two units.
-It has an academic unit and a trade school, which is known as the Center for Technological Educational innovation (abbreviated CTEi).
+It has an academic unit and a trade school, which is known as the Center for Technical Education Innovation (abbreviated CTEi).
 The majority of students are enrolled in the academic unit, although CTEi participation has been growing in recent years.
 Collectively, these two units are referred to as Leominster High School.
 In 2002, LHS had an enrollment of 1802 students, including freshmen, sophomores, juniors, and seniors.
-LHS now has an enrollment of approximately 2,000 students.
-Leominster currently offers 12 Advanced Placement courses, 21 Honors level courses, and 12 Vocational shops, far less than neighboring Fitchburg High School or Monty Tech, but more than many high schools in the area this has led to a decline in students in recent years as Fitchburg High's honors program attracts many top-tier students by school choice.
-Leominster High is accredited by the New England Association of Colleges and Secondary Schools.
+As of 2024, LHS has an enrollment of approximately 2,000 students.
+Leominster currently offers 23 Advanced Placement courses, 21 Honors level courses, and 12 Vocational shops.

-A common tradition for Leominster High School students to participate in is to vandalize a mural made by the rising seniors of Fitchburg High School, though this tradition in previous years was largely performed at thanksgiving, recently it has transferred towards the early summer.
-This transition, however, has recently led to the decline of a well-thought-out course of action, and generally poorer results.